Whole Earth Forecaster Home

 Below are compared Mount St. Helens Volcanic Seismicity and the monthly Berg Timer.

-From the first eruption, May 18, 1980, Mount St. Helens seismicity is most high just before and after strong BT.
+From the first eruption, May 18, 1980, Mount St. Helens seismicity continues to occur just before and after strong BT.
 The monthly BT values for the two strong months in 1980 and 1982 are the highest BT values of the 20th century.
 A monthly BT of equal strength occurs again in July, 2020.

 The strongest BT day of 1991 on June 9 (a '12 strength' day) coincided with the following volcanic activity as reported by the Omaha World-Herald: